jbpost2/ST-370/README.md

 - PCM 6

-    + All the usual things need to be done from here on out (6-9) - extra examples, new quiz questions, recap slides
+    + All the usual things need to be done for PCM6: extra examples, new quiz questions, recap slides

 Tyler to-do:
 - Look at schedule and get it more set